Natesa Sastri: Life

+Chembai Vaidyanatha Bhagavatar was one of his prominent disciples.

+In 1906, he died tragically after being trampled by a horse at a temple festival in Madras.

+Work

 His most popular works were his collections of Tamil folk tales.
 He published a four-volume collection of Tamil folk tales titled The Folklore of Southern India (1884–88).
 He believed that folklore was national literature, and that it was "the most trustworthy manifestation of people's real thoughts and characteristics."
 Sastri's collections were based on Tamil versions of the folk tales drawn from his own memory and translated to English, and addressed to non-Indian audiences.

 It was Richard Carnac Temple, a British folklorist in India who served as the President of the Folklore Society, who inspired Sastri's work and encouraged him to publish his first book on the tales.
 One review of the Folklore Society proclaimed that Sastri was the only Hindu member of the organisation.

-Pandit Nates Sastri was very keen in emphasizing the importance of folktales.
+Sastri was very keen in emphasising the importance of folktales.
 However, despite the irrefutably native credentials of folklore, it did not ultimately become an important vehicle for nationalism in Madras, having been eclipsed by the Tamil classics of the Sangam period.